 Misophonia is a high adverse emotional reaction to specific sounds.
 People who have misophonia sometimes describe it as certain sounds ‘driving them crazy.’

-She then created a questionnaire that asks individuals questions about 10 sounds, called the DST-10 questionnaire.
+She then created a hearing sensitivity scale based on a questionnaire that asks individuals questions about 10 sounds, called the DST-10 questionnaire.
 These sounds are divided into two groups: the human sounds subscale (HSS) and the loudness sensitivity subscale (LSS).

 By assigning you a Hearing Personality score in this way, we can help you to find social spaces that are designed for your sound preferences and needs.
 Plus, we’ll be able to give you tailored advice and tips on how to make the most of sound in your day-to-day life!